-11.1.
+- 11.1.
 The performance of a student in a semester shall be evaluated through continuous evaluation and end semester examination.
 The continuous evaluation shall be based on Mid Term Examination, Assignments/Tutorials, quizzes/Vivavoce, and attendance.
 The marks for continuous assessment/evaluation shall be awarded at the end of the semester.
-The end semester examination shall be comprised of written paper, practical, and viva-voce, inspection of certified course work in the classes, laboratories, project work, design report, by means of any combination of these methods.
+The end semester examination shall be comprised of written paper, practical, and viva-voce, inspection of certified course work in the classes, laboratories, project work, design report, by means of any combination of these methods. - 11.2.

-- 11.2.
 The distribution of marks for seasonal, end semester theory paper, practical and other examination, seminar, project, industrial training shall be as prescribed. - 11.3.
-The marks obtained in a subject shall consist of marks allotted in the end semester theory paper, practical examination and seasonal work. - 11.4.
-The minimum passing marks in each theory subject (including seasonal marks) shall be 40% with a minimum of 30% marks in each theory paper in the end semester examination.
+The marks obtained in a subject shall consist of marks allotted in the end semester theory paper, practical examination and seasonal work.

+- 11.4.
+The minimum passing marks of BJMC in each theory subject (including seasonal marks) shall be 40% with a minimum of 30% marks in each theory paper in the internal and end semester examination.
 If there is no provision of seasonal marks in any subject, the minimum passing marks in that subject shall be 30% in the end semester examination. - 11.5.
-The minimum passing marks in a project/practical subject (including seasonal marks, if any) shall be 50 percent. - 11.6.
-A candidate in order to pass must secure 50% marks in the aggregate, in a particular academic year inclusive of both semesters of the academic year. - 11.7.
-The minimum passing marks in seminar, industrial training, educational tour, or viva-voce etc shall be 50 percent. - 11.8.
+The minimum passing marks of MJMC in each theory subject (including seasonal marks) shall be 50% with a minimum of 30% marks in each theory paper in the internal and end semester examination.
+If there is no provision of seasonal marks in any subject, the minimum passing marks in that subject shall be 30% in the end semester examination. - 11.6.
+The minimum passing marks for BJMC and MJMC in a project/practical subject (including seasonal marks, if any) shall be 50 percent. - 11.7.
+A candidate in order to pass must secure 50% marks in the aggregate, in a particular academic year inclusive of both semesters of the academic year for BJMC and MJMC. - 11.8.
+The minimum passing marks in seminar, industrial training, educational tour, or viva-voce etc shall be 50 percent for BJMC and MJMC. - 11.9.
 For every student, one month internship training in any media house is compulsory.
-Although no marks will be awarded for it, but his/her final result will be declared only after submission of internship certificate.
+His/her final result will be declared only after submission of internship certificate for BJMC and MJMC.